 apt install package instead of the usual

-apt-get install package.
 Eventually, many other distributions followed Ubuntu’s footsteps and started to encourage users to use apt instead of apt-get.

 I’ll explain all these questions in this article and I hope that by the end of this article, you’ll have a clearer picture.

-Why apt was introduced in the first place?
+Why was apt introduced in the first place?

-You see, these commands are way too low level and they have so many functionalities which are perhaps never used by an average Linux user.
+You see, these commands are way too "low-level", and they have so many functionalities which are perhaps never used by an average Linux user.
 On the other hand, the most commonly used package management commands are scattered across apt-get and apt-cache.

 When Debian says “pleasant for end users”, it actually means that.
 It has fewer but sufficient command options but in a more organized way.
-On top of that, it enables a few options by default that is actually helpful for the end users.
+On top of that, it enables a few options by default that are actually helpful for the end users.

 apt also prompts you with the number of packages that can be upgraded when you update the repository database.